SuperOfficeDocs/superoffice-docs/docs/onsite/upgrade/to-81/move-crm-server.md

 2. Run the *SoCreateMST.exe*
 3. Press **Load file**.
 4. Navigate to SuperOffice.mst package (*SuperOffice.mst* file can be found in the *Client* folder on the server: `C:\[SuperOffice Server adress]\Client\SuperOffice.mst`).
-5. Save the new .Mst file.
+5. Save the new MST file.

 All clients must be uninstalled, then run SuperOffice8.exe from the *server\\client* folder.

-## SuperOffice Web and SuperOffice Web services / NetServer
+## SuperOffice Web and SuperOffice web services / NetServer

 Run SuperOffice Product configuration and update the information either for the Database settings or Document Archive.